SahashRaee/Data_Science/3. Machine_Learning/README.md

 ### Supervised Learning:

 In supervised learning, the algorithm is trained on a labeled dataset, where each input is associated with a corresponding output or target label.
-The goal is to learn a mapping function that can accurately predict the output for new, unseen inputs.
+The goal is to learn a mapping function that can accurately predict the output for  unseen inputs.

 ### Unsupervised Learning: